Search || A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Notes:

-Whitlock's Mill Light is the northernmost lighthouse in the U.S. Under the Maine Lights Program the lighthouse was transferred to the St. Croix Historical Society in 1997.
+Whitlock's Mill Light is the northernmost lighthouse in the U.S. on the Atlantic Coast.
+Under the Maine Lights Program the lighthouse was transferred to the St. Croix Historical Society in 1997.

 Tower Height: 25